bill19691213-png/Data_Analysis_Ecommerce/README.md

 This would help identify which parts of desktop traffic are driving the largest add-to-cart losses.
 ## Final Answer to the Business Question

-The greatest loss of potential purchasers occurs at the **View Item → Add to Cart** step, where 61,874 sessions are lost, representing a 80.3% drop-off rate.
+The greatest loss of potential purchasers occurs at the **View Item → Add to Cart** step, where 61,874 sessions are lost, representing an 80.3% drop-off rate.

 The business should prioritize the **desktop** segment because it has the highest traffic and revenue base but underperforms mobile on conversion, creating the largest estimated revenue recovery opportunity at roughly 9.15K.

 ## Dataset

 This project uses an ecommerce event dataset exported to **Google BigQuery** and transformed into cleaned analysis tables.
 Two cleaned base tables were created first: